 Google Chrome, or commonly just 'Chrome', is the web browser created and distributed by Google.
 It runs on both Windows and Macintosh computers.
 It is very fast at loading and displaying pages, and when it first came out, it was by far the fasted browser available.
 Since then others have caught up with it, but it remains among the fastest and most stable browsers available.
 It has the highest adoption rate – that is, people are downloading and installing it more than any other browser.

 Dating back over twenty-five years, Internet Explorer (IE) is Microsoft's venerable, but getting long in the tooth, web browser.
 It originally shipped With Windows 95, in 1995.
 So, children born when it came out can now rent cars.
 Because it has shipped with every Windows computer since that time, IE is one of the two 'standard bearers' in terms of compatibility.
 If you're creating a web site, it has to run on IE.

-Because IE has to support all the applications written for it over the years, it is the most resource intensive browser available and is being deprecated in favor of Microsoft's future browser, Edge, which to date has not seen large adoption rates.
+Because IE has to support all the applications written for it over the years, it is the most resource intensive browser available and is being deprecated in favor of Microsoft's future browser, Edge, which we will support as well.

 Safari is the web browser built into Apple's Macintosh OSX system and is available on all Macintosh computers.
 It has rock-solid W3C compatibility, good speed at loading and displaying web pages.
 And like IE, it has shipped with every Macintosh for years, so it is the second 'standard bearer' – it, and IE are the two browsers every site must display correctly on.